Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Laterally Confined Ice Shelves

 Our analysis indicates that this is directly proportional to $\frac{x}{{x}_{n}}$.
 Because ${x}_{n}$ rises slower than $t$, the fact that the area enclosed by the profile must rise linearly with time implies that the whole profile must also be thickening.
 Thus, $H$ will necessarily have an explicit dependence on $t$.
 Using the fact that $H\sim\frac{Qt}{2dx_{n}}$, we obtain that

-where $\psi (\varepsilon )$ (the dimensionless profile) is of order 1 near the source and decreases to 0 at the front.

-Differentials in $x$ and $t$ can be converted into differentials in $\varepsilon$, applying the usual chain rule.
-Such an analysis shows that the powers of all externally imposed parameters are indeed equal on all terms, so that we may obtain a single ordinary differential equation for the profile (in terms of similarity co-ordinates).
+where the dimensionless profile $\psi (\varepsilon )$ is of order 1 near the source and decreases to 0 at the front.
+Differentials in $x$ and $t$ can be converted into differentials in $\varepsilon$ by applying the usual chain rule.
+Such an analysis shows that the powers of all externally imposed parameters are indeed equal on all terms.
+This allows us to obtain a single ordinary differential equation for the profile in terms of similarity co-ordinates.